adenprince/stone-grinder-mod/README.md

 # Stone Grinder
 The Stone Grinder mod is a Minecraft mod built with Fabric that adds a Grinder block, which includes utility recipes for building blocks.
 Unused building materials can be recycled into other blocks, and sand is made renewable.
+This mod requires the Fabric API.

 <img src="img/grinder_block_screenshot.png" title="Grinder Block Screenshot" width="500">